LostyGuy/Order-Management-System/README.md

 - `trg_deduct_stock` – Automatically deducts ingredients when an item is added to an order

 ### Views
+- `vw_specifiedOrder` - Shows details of order with given id
 - `vw_TopSellingItems` – Shows top-selling dishes
 - `vw_InventoryStatus` – Shows ingredient stock levels and alerts